galacticcouncil/hydration-docs/docs/identity.md

 https://polkadot.js.org/apps/?rpc=wss%253A%252F%252Frpc.hydradx.cloud#/extrinsics

-After selecting the relevant HydraDX account from the last step, you need to fill out the following information:
+After selecting the relevant Hydration account from the last step, you need to fill out the following information:

 * **extrinsic**: identity
 * **action**: requestJudgement
 * **reg_index**: here you need to enter the ID of the registrar that you choose to carry out the verification.
-HydraDX has 2 registrars: Simon Kraus - HydraSik (ID: **0**) and Jimmy Tudeski - stakenode (ID: **1**).
+Hydration has 2 registrars: Simon Kraus - HydraSik (ID: **0**) and Jimmy Tudeski - stakenode (ID: **1**).
 * **max_fee**: here you need to enter the maximum fee in HDX that you are willing to pay to the registrar for the verification.
 Only registrars with a fee below your max_fee will be eligible to carry out the verification.

 To submit your verification request, click on *Submit Transaction* and sign the transaction.